 This comes up a lot for those who decide to work on themselves despite the fact their partner has an addiction to overcome.
 While it may be hopeful to assume your spouse or partner will see what positive changes are happening for you and want the same thing for themselves, don’t hold your breath.
 Although what many have found is that when they make the commitment to actively work on themselves in order to improve themselves their spouse or partner will begin to notice.
 However, the addictive spouse or partner may challenge you, feel their own shame and guilt or may truly discover an interest in participating in the change process.
 You holding the line, your boundaries, applying what you have gained and learned in your counseling may very well be a turning point for your partner.
 Your desire and commitment to your relationship just may “rubs off” onto him/her!
 Either way, you can retain a sense of self, a sense of well-being.

-Even though you may be feeling anxious, angry, worried, helpless, confused as well as having many other emotions around this relationship, I believe with my empathetic understanding, years of experience in working in addictions, I can be of assistance.
-I have helped many clients with these types of relationship difficulties so together we can explore healthy decisions to benefit you and your relationship.
+Even though you may be feeling anxious, angry, worried, helpless, confused as well as having many other emotions around this relationship, we believe with my empathetic understanding, years of experience in working in addictions, we can be of assistance.
+We have helped many clients with these types of relationship difficulties so together we can explore healthy decisions to benefit you and your relationship.